This complete double wide remodel is amazing!

 My tip is just go at it as a normal home remodel project!

 Forget the words “mobile home” unless you’re installing a wood stove (make sure it’s mobile home approved), other then that just GO FOR IT!!
 Everything else can be braced & tweaked!

 The advice you’d give someone considering a manufactured home:

 Manufactured home’s are built to code just like every other home!
 The headers are there just like your ground built homes!
-In fact, my husband said it’s harder to tear out a wall in a manufactured home then a ground constructed home.
+In fact, my husband said it’s harder to tear out a wall in a manufactured home than a ground constructed home.

-In fact, my husband said it’s harder to tear out a wall in a manufactured home then a ground constructed home.
+In fact, my husband said it’s harder to tear out a wall in a manufactured home than a ground constructed home.

 When we bought this manufactured home they said the only thing not to code for our home to be in a subdivision is the pitch on the roof but I notice the newer mobile home’s have a roof pitch that meets building codes now.
 We paid $37k for our house and it’s been paid off for 10 years.
 I don’t want a house payment!